openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/create_problem.rst

 This required setting provides an identifying name for the problem.
-The display name appears as a heading above the problem in the LMS, and it identifies the problem for you in Insights.
+The display name appears as a heading above the problem in the LMS, and it identifies the problem for you in reporting and analytics systems.
 Be sure to add unique, descriptive display names so that you, and your learners, can identify specific problems quickly and accurately.

 You can find the display name setting at the top of your problem.
 To edit, click the pen symbol to the right of the field and enter the desired text.

-The following illustration shows the display name of a problem in Studio, in the LMS, and in Insights.
+The following illustration shows the display name of a problem in Studio, and in the LMS.

 .. image:: ../images/display_names_problem.png
- :alt: The identifying display name for a problem in Studio, the LMS, and
+ :alt: The identifying display name for a problem in Studio, and the LMS.
-     Insights.
  :width: 800

-For more information about metrics for your course's problem components, see `Using edX Insights`_.

 .. _Problem Type: